factualsquirrel/codeit/README.md

 ### `Contributing`
 Comment on the issue you would like to work on and you will be assigned.

-Things to keep in mind:
+Things to keep in mind:<br>
-• Do not work on the main branch, create a new one with a descriptive name
+• Do not work on the main branch, create a new one with a descriptive name<br>
-• Keep the tree clean
+• Keep the tree clean<br>
-• Do not make spam PRs
+• Do not make spam PRs<br>

 ### `Contributors`
 <a href="https://github.com/astitva3377/codeit/graphs/contributors">